 :digraphs and you can see a list of defined digraphs.

 E.g. to enter the copyright symbol, in insert mode, type

 Co (capital C and lower case o).

-Similarly for Emacs, if you installed emacs-evil then digraph feature is available to you.
+Similarly for Emacs, if you installed emacs-evil then the digraph feature is available to you.

 Code Fonts using Digraphs and Conceal

 Vim/Neovim associates each file you opened to a particular syntax.
 E.g. open up a Python file, and type

 :set syntax? and you can see

 syntax=Python.
 (Note: make sure you have

 :verbose set ft? and you can see the file type and location of filetype.vim which tells you the list of supported file types.